wormhole-foundation/example-native-token-transfers/evm/README.md

 #### Environment Setup

-Copy the sample environment file located in `env/` into the target subdirectory of your choice (currently `testnet` or `mainnet`) and prefix the filename with your blockchain of choice:
+Copy the sample environment file located in `env/` into the target subdirectory of your choice (e.g., `testnet` or `mainnet`) and prefix the filename with your blockchain of choice:

 ```
+mkdir env/testnet
 cp env/.env.sample env/testnet/sepolia.env
 ```